stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

     p.plot)xyz(col-x,col-y,col-z,plotter=pyplot.pcolor)
     p.plot_xyz(col_x,col_y,col_z,xlim=(-10,10,100),ylim=(-10,10,100))

-By default the :py:meth:`PlotFile.plot_xyz` will produce a 3D surface plot with the z-axis coded with a rainbow colourmap (specifically, the matplotlib provided *matplotlib.cm.jet* colourmap.
+By default the :py:meth:`PlotFile.plot_xyz` will produce a 3D surface plot with the z-axis coded with a rainbow colour-map (specifically, the matplotlib provided *matplotlib.cm.jet* colour-map.
 This can be overriden with the *cmap* keyword parameter.
 If a simple 2D surface plot is required, then the *plotter* parameter should be set to a suitable function such as **pyplot.pcolor**.